richardkershner/Hadoop-Basics-Cloudera-Virtual-Box/README.md

 >
 > **Question 4 -- tags of questions which got answered within 1 hour.**
   * hive> SELECT COUNT(*) FROM (SELECT * FROM (SELECT EXPLODE(split(tags, ',')) AS my_tag FROM (SELECT tags, at, qt FROM answers WHERE at - qt < 3600) inner_query) inner_query GROUP BY my_tag) inner_querry;

+#PySpark#
+> Basics printed out as part of the terminal output.
+This also worked great with saveAsTextFile and saveAsSequentialFilte instead of the python print command.
+* $ pyspark pySparkAveTime.py
+* $ pyspark pySparkQuestUnderOneHour.py
+* $ pyspark pySparkTop10.py